A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: The Problem of Differential Ascertainment in Case-Control Studies

-In this work, we focus on a specific situation where we suspect that differential ascertainment could be involved, and develop the machinery to be able to perform a rigorous statistical analysis.
+In this work, we focus on a specific situation where we suspect that differential ascertainment could be involved, and develop the machinery to perform a rigorous statistical analysis.
 The question we want to answer concerns deaths caused by maltreatment of children aged 10 or less.
-Notice that here we are in the presence of imperfect ascertainment, since it is not always possible to assess whether or not a death has been caused by child maltreatment (see for example \cite{hbvchhb99}).
+Notice that here we are in the presence of imperfect ascertainment, since it is not always possible to assess whether or not a death has been caused by child maltreatment \citep{hbvchhb99}.
 We are interested in knowing whether the deaths caused by child maltreatment are differentially ascertained according to the variable race.
 There are two main reasons we are interested in this question.
-The first one is that most of the research done in this direction has the goal of providing guidelines that can be used to develop and evaluate intervention strategies, ultimately to reduce the number of deaths caused by child maltreatment.
+The first one is that most of the research done in this area has the goal of providing guidelines that can be used to develop and evaluate intervention strategies, ultimately to reduce the number of deaths caused by child maltreatment.
 If the real proportions in the population are different from the ones observed, then the resources put forward to solve the problem may be poorly allocated and less effective than they should be.
 The second reason is that differential ascertainment can lead case-control studies to provide false conclusions.
-To explain this, we introduce some notation for case-control studies (for a thorough discussion of case-control studies see \cite{kc14}).
+To explain this, we introduce some notation for case-control studies (for a thorough discussion of case-control studies see \citet{kc14}).
 For a case-control study, let $e \in \{E, U\}$ be the bivariate exposure, $E$ stands for \textit{exposed} and $U$ for \textit{unexposed}, and $Y \in \{0, 1\}$ be the outcome of interest, where $Y = 1$ is the indicator of the cases and $Y = 0$ of the controls.
-We want to infer the distribution of $Y | e$.
+We would like to infer the distribution of $Y | e$, and in particular to compute the risk ratio (RR), which is defined as $\P(Y=1|e=E)/\P(Y=1|e=U)$.
 Unfortunately, given that it is structured retrospectively, a case-control study can only provide information on the distribution of $e | Y$.
 The following equality comes to our aid, creating a link between these distributions.